Radiotherapy for skin cancer

 Effects on the skin

-The treated skin will be red and inflamed for up to 1 month after treatment.
+The treated skin will be inflamed for up to 1 month after treatment.
+If you have white skin, the area may appear red.
 During this time, it will look as though the treatment has made things worse rather than better.
 This is normal.
 After a few more weeks, the area dries up and forms a crust or scab.
 Over time, the scab peels away, leaving healed skin underneath.

-At first, this new skin will look pinker than the skin around it.
+At first, the new skin will look pinker than the skin around it.
 But it should gradually fade to look more like the skin around it.
-If you have fair skin, the treated area may become slightly paler.
-If you have dark skin, the area may get darker or paler.
+If you have white skin, the treated area may become slightly paler.
+If you have black or brown skin, the area may get darker or paler.
 We have more information about radiotherapy skin reactions.

 Hair loss